Lynss-09/saphy/README.md

-# 🦊 LADYFOX v1.0 - Firepower Edition
+#  Saphy v2.0 - Firepower Edition

-**LADYFOX** is a high-performance, modular Layer 4 and Layer 7 **DDoS testing tool** developed for educational and research purposes.
+**Saphy** is a high-performance, modular Layer 4 and Layer 7 **DDoS testing tool** developed for educational and research purposes.

 ---